moonpiedumplings/moonpiedumplings.github.io/projects/build-server-5/index.md

     version: 3.9.1
 ```

 Although this looks like the best setup, I don't know if it works, maybe only kubernetes secrets can be decrypted?
+I will have to apply it to test.,

 Yup, this indeed fails: